-The Department of Surgery at Brigham and Women's Hospital (BWH) is a pioneering, international leader in minimally invasive surgery, performing thousands of procedures annually and serving as a premier training and research site.
-Many of our board-certified surgeons were among the first innovators of minimally-invasive surgical techniques.
-BWH was one of only 10 hospitals in the country to perform minimally invasive aortic valve surgery in the mid-1990s.
+The Department of Surgery at Brigham and Women's Hospital is a pioneering, international leader in minimally invasive surgery, performing thousands of procedures annually and serving as a premier training and research site.
+Many of our board-certified surgeons were among the first innovators of minimally invasive surgical techniques.
+The Brigham was one of only 10 hospitals in the country to perform minimally invasive aortic valve surgery in the mid-1990s.
 Today, our surgical leaders continue to develop and advance minimally invasive approaches and teach colleagues throughout the world.

-Surgeons skilled in minimally invasive surgery, also referred to as laparoscopic, endoscopic or “key hole” surgery, depending upon the body part, typically insert a tube with a camera and light attached, along with specially designed surgical tools into the skin through one or more tiny incisions.
+Surgeons skilled in minimally invasive surgery, also referred to as laparoscopic, endoscopic or keyhole surgery, depending upon the body part, typically insert a tube into the skin with a camera and light attached, along with specially designed surgical tools, through one or more tiny incisions.
 The camera sends images to a computer screen that the surgeon views and uses for guidance during the operation.
 Robotic surgery and image-guided surgery are newer, more advanced types of minimally invasive surgery that may also be used for certain conditions.
 These approaches can enhance a surgeon’s vision, precision and control by providing magnified, 3-D views of the surgical site.

-The Advanced Multimodality Image Guided Operating (AMIGO) suite at BWH is a highly integrated operating suite that combines all forms of advanced imaging modalities in one suite, including MRI, PET/CT, ultrasound, x-ray fluoroscopy and angiography.
-The AMIGO suite is located in the National Center for Image-Guided Therapy at BWH which is supported by the National Institutes of Health.
+The Advanced Multimodality Image-Guided Operating (AMIGO) suite at the Brigham is a highly integrated operating suite that combines all forms of advanced imaging modalities in one suite, including MRI, PET/CT, ultrasound, X-ray fluoroscopy and angiography.
+The AMIGO suite is located in the National Center for Image-Guided Therapy at the Brigham, which is supported by the National Institutes of Health (NIH).
 AMIGO enables clinicians to research, develop and refine real-time imaging techniques during surgery that are less invasive, tailored to individual needs and result in better outcomes.

-In 2012, Brigham and Women’s Hospital performed the first image-guided video-assisted thoracic surgery for lung cancer (iVATS).
+In 2012, Brigham and Women’s Hospital performed the first image-guided video-assisted thoracoscopic surgery (iVATS) for lung cancer.

 Brigham and Women’s Hospital surgeons are renowned as educational leaders in minimally invasive surgery, educating colleagues on-site and worldwide, via telecommunications.

-The STRATUS Center for Medical Simulation, encompassing 11,000 square feet of space at BWH, is a hands-on, state-of-the-art simulation training facility for surgeons, medical students and nurses to train for surgical scenarios that require minimally invasive techniques.
-The Center has the da Vinci® Surgical System, the only full-size robotic surgery simulation console in Massachusetts, identical to the actual units in BWH’s operating rooms.
+The STRATUS Center for Medical Simulation, encompassing 11,000 square feet of space at the Brigham, is a hands-on, state-of-the-art simulation training facility for surgeons, medical students and nurses to train for surgical scenarios that require minimally invasive techniques.
+The center is equipped with the da Vinci® Surgical System, the only full-size robotic surgery simulation console in Massachusetts, identical to the actual units in the Brigham's operating rooms.

-View videos of minimally invasive surgical procedures including robotic-assisted surgical procedures performed by BWH surgeons.
+View videos of minimally invasive surgical procedures including robotic-assisted surgical procedures performed by Brigham surgeons.

 Whenever possible, your surgeon will recommend the least invasive surgical method to treat your condition.
-The Department of Surgery at BWH performs many types of minimally invasive procedures, including:
+The Department of Surgery at the Brigham performs many types of minimally invasive procedures, including: